Native American Music Awards: Awards

 The dedicated Native American Music Awards successfully proposed the Grammy Award for Best Native American Music Album in 2000.
 The Native American Music Awards or N.A.M.A. was the first national awards program for Native American music in North America.
 The Awards was born out of a need for greater recognition for Native American music initiatives and remains the largest professional membership based organization in the world.

 From 2001 to 2011, the American Grammy Awards presented an annual award for Best Native American Music Album, and the Canadian Juno Awards present an annual award for Aboriginal Recording of the Year.
 On April 6, 2011, it was announced that the Grammy Award for Best Native American Music Album would be merged into a new category, Best Regional Roots Music Album.

-The awards ceremonies have typically been hosted by the Seneca Nation of New York's casinos since approximately 2010, first at the Seneca Niagara Casino for the first several years and in 2014 at the Seneca Allegany Casino.
-The Senecas have also sporadically broadcast the awards ceremonies on their owned-and-operated station, WGWE.
+The awards ceremonies have typically been hosted by Foxwoods Resort Casino, Hard Rock Hotel & Casino, Sandia Casino, Milwaukee Amphitheatre, Isletta Casino and Seneca Nation of New York's casino and in 2014 at the Seneca Allegany Casino.